thmeitz/ksqldb-go/README.md

 ### KSqlParser

+- the lexer works like the Confluent Java lexer case insensitive (ex `SELECT * FROM BLA` is identical to `select * from bla`). (since v0.0.4)
-- parse your ksql-statements with the provided `KSqlParser`.
+- parse your ksql-statements with the provided `ksqldb.ParseSql` method.
+- `Push` and `Pull` queries parsed by default with `ksqldb.ParseSQL`.
+[TODO: configure ksqldb.Client to disable it with options]

 ## Installation